awsdocs/aws-iot-sitewise-user-guide/doc_source/security-best-practices.md

 ## Grant SiteWise Monitor users minimum possible permissions<a name="security-best-practices-minimum-monitor-permissions"></a>

-Follow the principle of least privilege by using the minimum set of access policy permissions for your AWS SSO users and groups\.
+Follow the principle of least privilege by using the minimum set of access policy permissions for your portal users\.
 + When you create a portal, define a role that allows the minimum set of assets needed for that portal\.
 For more information, see [Using service roles for AWS IoT SiteWise Monitor](monitor-service-role.md)\.
 + When you and your portal administrators create and share projects, use the minimum set of assets needed for that project\.
-+ When a user or group no longer needs access to a portal or project, remove them from that resource\.
-If that user or group is no longer applicable to your organization, delete that user or group from your identity store\.
++ When an identity no longer needs access to a portal or project, remove them from that resource\.
+If that identity is no longer applicable to your organization, delete that identity from your identity store\.

 The least principle best practice also applies to IAM roles\.
 For more information, see [Policy best practices](security_iam_id-based-policy-examples.md#security_iam_service-with-iam-policy-best-practices)\.